 A Victorian Masterpiece: The Story of Brighton’s West Pier

-Eugenius Birch, one of the most renowned pier architects of the Victorian era, designed Brighton’s West Pier.
-Builders completed the pier in 1866, creating a stunning example of 19th-century engineering and design.
-Stretching 1,115 feet into the sea, builders created West Pier to provide a promenade where visitors could enjoy Brighton’s fresh air and scenic views.
+Designed by renowned Victorian engineer Eugenius Birch, Brighton’s West Pier opened in 1866 as a shining example of 19th-century innovation and elegance.
+Stretching 1,115 feet into the sea, the engineer designed it as a grand promenade where visitors could enjoy fresh sea air and panoramic views.

 Rare Photos of Brighton’s West Pier Before the Fire